Bublava

 Bublava (Schwaderbach) is a municipality and village in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 400 inhabitants.

 Geography

 Bublava is located about 24 km north of Sokolov and 29 km northwest of Karlovy Vary.
 It lies on the border with Germany, adjacent to the German town of Klingenthal.
-It is situated on the Svatava River in the western part of the Ore Mountains.
-The Bublavský Brook flows through the municipality.
+It lies in the western part of the Ore Mountains.
+The brook Bublavský potok flows through the municipality.
 The highest point is the Kamenáč mountain at 936 m above sea level.
 A dominant feature is also the mountain Olověný vrch at 802 m.

 History

 The first written mention of Bublava is from 1601.

+Demographics

+Transport

+There is the Bublava / Aschberg/Klingenthal road border crossing with Germany.

 Sport

 For more than 100 years, Bublava is known as a winter sports resort.

 Sights

-The landmark of Bublava is the Church of the Assumption of the Virgin Mary.
+The main landmark of Bublava is the Church of the Assumption of the Virgin Mary.
 It was consecrated in 1883.

 On the Olověný vrch there is the Bleiberg observation tower.
 It was built in 1933.
 The historical building was closed in 2017 and its repair is planned.